 Salt your sweet potatoes to make sure they dehydrate and go crispy.
 Without deep-fat frying them, you’ll never get that crunch, but our ones come pretty close and are delicious.
 Trust us.

 Make sure you have a bowl of water handy to wash off all the sticky flour and breadcrumbs when you're making your fish fingers!

-The cod takes hardly any time to cook – so don’t leave it for long.
-As you can see in our video, some of ours are a bit on the burnt side… you can avoid that!
-Give ‘em 2 and a half minutes each side, no longer!
+The cod takes hardly any time to cook, so don’t leave it for long.
+As you can see in our video, some of ours are a bit on the burnt side but you can avoid that!
+Give ‘em 2 and a half minutes on each side, no longer!

 We budgeted this recipe so you have enough to buy petit pois.
 They are sweeter than the bigger garden peas, and work perfectly in this recipe.

 COOKING TIME (INCLUDES PREPARATION TIME): 1 HOUR 30 MINUTES (REMEMBER TO DEFROST THE FISH BEFORE!)

 A Bag of Plain Flour - £0.40

 2 Lemons - £0.70

 A Bunch of Mint - £0.70